MundoDele Spanish Grammar

 Past tenses in Spanish

-Spanish past tenses are especially important because they separate completed events from background, habits, ongoing situations and past-before-past actions.
+Spanish past tenses are especially important because they separate completed events from background, habits, ongoing situations and actions completed before another past moment.

 Completed past event